 The catering team will also work with any external catering providers to ensure all requirements are met and that PPDS is labelled in line with Natasha's Law.
-Further information relating to how the school operates in line with Natasha's Law can be found in the Whole-School Food Policy.

 Staff members receive appropriate training and support relevant to their level of responsibility, in order to assist pupils with managing their allergies.